chrismetz09/ligato-site2/content/homepage/work.md

 buttonLink: 'work'
 ---

 CNFs come in multiple flavors.
-All require software agents allowing applications to control and manage constellations of CNF.
+All require software agents allowing for orchestration, telementry applications to control and manage constellations of CNF.
 Ligato provides the libraries, examples and documentation on how to design and build CNF agents.